 Previous to WBHE, Tsujihara served as Executive Vice President, Corporate Business Development & Strategy, Warner Bros.
 Entertainment and, before that, Executive Vice President, New Media, responsible for the oversight of all Warner Bros.’ new media endeavors.
 He joined Warner Bros. in 1994 as Director, Special Projects, Finance.
 He later went on to assist in the management of the company’s interest in Six Flags.

 Tsujihara received his bachelor’s degree in business administration from the University of Southern California and his MBA from Stanford University.
 Upon attaining his MBA from Stanford, Tsujihara founded QuickTax, Inc., an internet company specializing in applying the convenience of the Internet to functions such as the electronic filing of tax and financial data, and retail tax preparation as well.
 Prior to attending Stanford, he spent four years as a manager in Ernst & Young’s entertainment division, working in the audit and merger and acquisitions areas.

-In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission, the Verdugo Hills Hospital Foundation, the Entertainment Software Association, and Kabam (a developer of free-to-play online games).
+In addition to his professional commitments, Tsujihara sits on the Boards of Directors for the MPAA, City Year Los Angeles (an education-focused, nonprofit organization), the Los Angeles Sports & Entertainment Commission, the Verdugo Hills Hospital Foundation, and Kabam (a developer of free-to-play online games).
 He is also a member of the Stanford Graduate School of Business Advisory Council.